Ted Christopher

 Theodore Christopher (June 5, 1958 – September 16, 2017) was an American professional racing driver and business owner who raced and won in many different types of race cars, including Modifieds, SK Modifieds, ISMA, Camping World East Series, Late Models, Pro Stocks, and Midgets.
-He also raced in NASCAR's now named Monster Energy Cup Series, Xfinity Series, and Camping World Truck Series.
+He also raced in NASCAR's Cup Series, Xfinity Series, and Camping World Truck Series.
 He is best known for competing in NASCAR's Whelen Modified Tour, where he has over forty victories and a championship in 2008.
-He was also well known for his success on the 1.058 mile New Hampshire Motor Speedway where Christopher has won five Camping World East Series events and 5 Whelen Modified Tour events.
+He was also well known for his success on the 1.058 mi New Hampshire Motor Speedway where Christopher has won five Camping World East Series events and five Whelen Modified Tour events.

 Christopher was an aggressive driver, known for his infamous "Three Tap Rule" when passing cars in front of him, though his driving style changed in his later career and brought more success to his racing career.